XML RSS

 How do you do that?
 First of all, there must be a lifestyle change.
 Learn what free radicals are doing to wreck your body, and eliminate them from your life as much as possible.

-Anti-oxidant is the best tool to counter free radicals in your body and to 'clean-up' your body of toxins.
+Antioxidant is the best tool to counter free radicals in your body and to ‘clean-up’ your body of toxins.
 It is important to include a diet that is rich in fruits and vegetables for the natural anti-oxidants and essential nutrients that are so critical in controlling this condition.

 The phytochemicals from the plant compounds help protect against cellular damage and may even regenerate the cartilage.